Skip to Content

 Can you carve small pumpkins?

-If you plan on carving a simple Jack O Lantern design, you will likely enjoy carving a medium sized pumpkin.
-Their round shape and pretty color makes them ideal for this project.
+If you plan on carving a simple Jack O Lantern design, you will likely enjoy carving a medium-sized pumpkin.
+Their round shape and pretty color make them ideal for this project.

 Medium sized pumpkin on a white background.